What should you do if your dog won't eat raw food

-Some dogs are hooked on the carbs, added fillers and junk ingredients found in kibble.
-The taste, the texture and the consistency of a raw diet is different from what they are used to.
-It’s like switching from eating greasy fast food every day to eating healthfoods every day; it can take some time to get used to.
+Some dogs are hooked on the carbs, added fillers, and junk ingredients found in kibble.
+The taste, texture, and consistency of a raw diet differ from what they are used to.
+It’s like switching from eating greasy fast food to eating healthy foods daily.
+It can take some time to get used to.
 If your dog won’t eat the raw food you’re offering them, here are some tips you can try:

 Tip: Mix it up